Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## How to Run the Program<a name="objRecMain" id="objRecMain"></a>

 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
-2. Run `./gradlew objectRecognitionSource:assemble` or `.\gradlew objectRecognitionSource:assemble` depending on the OS.
+2. Run `./gradlew objectRecognitionSource:assemble`.
 3. Navigate to `<repo location>/vantiq-extension-sources/objectRecognitionSource/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
 4. Uncompress the file in the location that you would like to install the program.
-5. Run either `<install location>/objectRecognitionSource/bin/objectRecognitionSource` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.
+5. Run `<install location>/objectRecognitionSource/bin/objectRecognitionSource` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.

 ## Logging
 To change the logging settings, edit `<install location>/objectRecognitionSource/logConfig/log4j2.xml`.
 Here is its [documentation](https://logging.apache.org/log4j/2.x/manual/configuration.html).
 The logger names for each class is the class's fully qualified class name, e.g. "io.vantiq.extjsdk.ExtensionWebSocketClient".
-To edit the logging for an IDE, change `<repo location>/src/main/dist/log4j2.xml`.
+To edit the logging for an IDE, change `<repo location>/objectRecognitionSource/src/main/resources/log4j2.xml`.
 Changes to this will be included in future distributions produced through gradle.

 ## Server Config File<a name="serverConfig" id="serverConfig"></a>